Meriadoc-Gradmap/UBCGradMap/triage.md

 ## Bugs after release

-These are the bugs that were found after the release.
+These are the bugs/suggestions that were found after the release.
 All of the bugs that were found are minor bugs and have not been patched yet.

 ### Prioritized list